 Member of the Board, Belfer Center for Science and International Affairs

 Laura's research focuses on energy- and environment-oriented technological progress and seeks to: identify and quantify the diverse benefits that derive from policies designed to promote it; map the complex factors that contribute to it; and create tools for policymakers and analysts to manage the systemic uncertainties that accompany it.

 Aaron Arnold is an Associate of the Project on Managing the Atom.
 His research interests include illicit financial networks, the effectiveness of economic statecraft, technology transfer, and the role of innovation within formal and informal networks.

 Fellow, Belfer Center for Science and International Affairs

 Research Fellow, International Security Program/Project on Managing the Atom

 Mark Bell is a Ph.D. candidate in Political Science at MIT.
-His research examines issues relating to the causes and consequences of nuclear proliferation, U.S. and British foreign policy, and international relations theory.
+His research examines issues relating to nuclear weapons and proliferation, international relations theory, and U.S. and British foreign policy.

 Associate, Science, Technology, and Globalization